Our story

 Alice B.

-Greenwich Academy High SchoolAlice leads the editorial team by reviewing submissions, providing feedback to student writers, and assisting with copyediting for the literary journal.
+Greenwich Academy High SchoolAlice supports the editorial team by reviewing submissions, providing feedback to student writers, and assisting with communications for the anthology.

 -